 Operations Director, Retreat Facilitator

 The son of Northern Edge Algonquin co-founders Todd and Martha, Tim aims to help everything at the Edge to run simply & efficiently.
 As a facilitator, Tim is passionate about creating simple habits to pursue big dreams, and embodying balanced, joyful living.
-When not living and working at the Edge, Tim is traveling, performing, and practicing handstands.
+He enjoys a diverse range of movement practices including hand balancing and aerial yoga.
+When not living and working at the Edge, Tim can be found traveling & performing.

 Steward, Gardener, Kitchen Guru, Designer, Builder